dapucita/haxbotron/docs/placeholder.md

 `targetTeamID` : the team which is the target of this ticket. (number 0 Spec / 1 Red / 2 Blue)

+`targetAfkReason`: the reason of the target of this ticket is AFK. (string)

 ### player statistical information for command
 `targetStatsWinRate` : winning games rate of the player